thesofproject/sof-docs/developer_guides/testbench/prepare_new_component.rst

     /* main firmware context */

-There's also need to add test pipelines generation for "newcomp".
-You will need to add a pipeline macro pipe-newcomp-playback.m4 into directory tools/topology/sof.
+A need also exists to add pipelines generation tests for "newcomp".
+You will need to add a pipeline macro ``pipe-newcomp-playback.m4`` into the ``tools/topology/sof`` directory.
 The file should exist for normal usage of a playback component.

 .. code-block:: diff